UdayaHarsha/airline-passenger-referral/README.md

 93% accuracy with Support Vector Machine,

-Even though all the models gave ccuracy rate above 90%, Logistic regression is sligtly more accurate than other models.
-Hence for this, Logistic Regression is best model.
+Even though all the models gave ccuracy rate above 90%, LRandom Forest model is sligtly more accurate than other models.
+Hence for this, Random Forest model is best model.

 Overall rating and Value for money contributes to a model's prediction whether a passenger will recommened a particular airline to their friends.